skip to main content

 • Obtain all relevant approvals before expending funds;

-• Submit all claims to their supervisor, or in the absence of the supervisor, to that person's supervisor;
+• In Concur, submit all claims to their supervisor, or in the absence of the supervisor, to that person's supervisor;

 • Submit itemized (detailed) receipts;

-• For meals, indicate on the claim form the names of the persons dining and reason for the meeting;
+• For meals, indicate on the claim form the names of the persons dining and the business purpose for the meeting;

-• For travel, indicate on the claim form the destination and reason for the trip;
+• For travel, indicate on the claim form the destination and business purpose for the trip;

-• For missing receipts, provide a written explanation;
+• For missing receipts provide a written explanation and an affidavit in Concur;

 • Submit claims within 30 days of incurring expenses;